 - Many management schools offer a graduate degree in Management (PGD) or graduate program (PGP) instead of an MBA.
 Apart from the name, there is not much difference between them.
 For more information visit: MBA Kya Hai Puri Jankari.

 - A full-time Masters of Business Administration is the most popular form of study.
-It includes theoretical courses, practical projects, student exchange programs, summer internships, and graduate courses.
+It includes theoretical courses, Golden Rules of Accounting, practical projects, student exchange programs, summer internships, and graduate courses.

 - Graduates and candidates with many years of professional experience choose a full-time MBA program.
 Some universities prefer young graduates, while others prefer candidates with more than a few years of work experience.